telerik/reporting-docs/styling/rendering-and-paging/design-considerations-for-report-rendering/image-rendering-design-considerations.md

 ---
-title: Image Rendering Design Considerations
+title: Image Rendering
-page_title: Image Rendering Design Considerations
+page_title: Image Rendering Design Considerations at a glance
-description: Image Rendering Design Considerations
+description: "Learn important details about the behavior and limitations of the Image rendering format, that need to be taken into account when designing a report with Image rendering in mind."
 slug: telerikreporting/designing-reports/rendering-and-paging/design-considerations-for-report-rendering/image-rendering-design-considerations
-tags: image,rendering,design,considerations
+tags: image, rendering, design, considerations
 published: True
 position: 2
 previous_url: /designing-reports-considerations-image
 ---

-# Image Rendering Design Considerations
+# Design Considerations for the Image Rendering format

 The Image rendering extension renders a report to a bitmap or metafile.
 By default, the Image rendering extension produces a TIFF file of the report, which can be viewed in multiple pages.
 When the client receives the image, it can be displayed in an image viewer and printed.